Neural Parameter Estimation with Incomplete Data: Simulation studies

-Following training, the estimators' statistical efficiencies are compared on previously unseen test data under both MCAR missingness and a model for the missingness where data are missing in a contiguous block (MICB), with the proportion of missing data fixed to 20\%.
+Post training, the estimators' statistical efficiencies are compared on unseen test data under both MCAR missingness and a model for the missingness where data are missing in a contiguous block (MICB).
 This is done to assess the Masking NBEs under the correct and an incorrect specification of the missingness mechanism.
-For the EM NBEs, we set $H=30$ in \eqref{eqn:EM:MAP}; we use the mean of the prior distribution (as defined in Sections~\ref{sec:GP}~and~\ref{sec:Potts}) for the initial estimates, $\EMestimate^{(0)}$; and we stop the algorithm after 50 iterations or if $\max (\{|\EMestimatescalar_q^{(l+1)} - \EMestimatescalar_q^{(l)}| / |\EMestimatescalar_q^{(l)}| : q = 1, \dots, p\}) < 0.01$ for three consecutive values of $l$.
+We compute empirical root-mean-squared errors (RMSEs) based on simulated data using a new set of 1000 parameter vectors sampled from the prior.
+For the parameter vectors $\{\vec{\theta}^{(1)}, \dots, \vec{\theta}^{(1000)}\}$,